learn-co-curriculum/react-hooks-state-and-events-lab/README.md

 If the item _is not_ in the cart, the `<button>` element's text should read "Add to Cart", and if the item _is_ in the cart, the `<button>` element's text should read "Remove From Cart".
-Naturally, you'll also need to add state to the `Item` component to solve this deliverable!
+You could add more state to the `Item` component to solve this deliverable, but see if you can find a way not to.

 ### Filter